 Let’s now come back to my illustrations, using the traditional term policy.

 It is also not efficient when the insured person is very young.
 So, let’s take the case of a newborn at 0 years old.
-The premium for a $300,000 cover (with multiplier) for whole life is about $1,600 a year, including critical illness cover.
+The premium for a $300,000 cover (with multiplier) for whole life is about $1,500 a year, including critical illness cover.
 But it’s only payable for 20 years, and the coverage is for life.
 So, the total premium is only $32,000.
-At age 70, the projected cash value is about $200,000 – much more than the total premium of $32,000.
-For a term policy with a similar cover, up to age 70, the premium is about $1,000 a year.
+At age 71, the projected cash value is about $278,000 – much more than the total premium of $32,000.
+For a term policy with a similar cover, up to age 70, the premium is about $968 a year.
 But the premium is payable for 70 years!
-So, the total premium is $70,000!
-And the coverage is not for life, so if the insured suffers from critical illness or dies after the age of 70, the coverage is $0.
+So, the total premium is almost $70,000!
+And the coverage is not for life, so if the insured suffers from critical illness or dies after the age of 70, the coverage is $0, and you would have paid $70,000 premium for nothing!
 Cash value is also $0!
 In this case, a term policy is an extremely unattractive solution!

 The same comparison can be done for a young adult in the 20s, and term policy will still be unattractive.

 The “new age” advisers also like to argue that the need for protection is only temporary, only during the years when their dependent is young, or when they are still working.
 This helps them justify the attractiveness of the term policy.
 Such an argument is again flawed.
 Let me provide 2 situations to show why sometimes coverage is required for life.